wathiede/pbrt/README.md

    Option<>.
  * Scene parsing is two-phase.
 First phase parses the file into a series of enums, see parser::{WorldBlock,OptionsBlock} into a parser::Scene object.
-   The second phase then walks the Scene object calling api::Pbrt methods as appropriate.
+   The second phase then walks the Scene object calling api::API methods as appropriate.
  * Constructors: zero-parameter constructors should implement [`Default`](https://doc.rust-lang.org/std/default/trait.Default.html), or